 - Now select Display Settings from the list of preferences

-- There will be an icon with numbers displaying on it for attached monitors to connected devices.
+- An icon with numbers will be displayed on it for attached monitors to connected devices.
 If there is only one device, then there will be no option to toggle between display screens

 - In the same icon with numbers displaying screen, select the display monitor and select either extend your desktop or mirror your desktop option.

 - The screen will blink for a second or two, and it will connect to the selected display.

-There are instances were displayed settings are graphics card dependent in case of single, multiple screens connected to the same PC or laptop, in that case, you may need to make these changes from Windows 10 control panel.
+There are instances where displayed settings are graphics card dependent in case of single, multiple screens connected to the same PC or laptop; in that case, you may need to make these changes from Windows 10 control panel.

 Install or Update Display Drivers using Device Manager.